mamedev/mame/docs/source/commandline/commandline-all.rst

 **-nvram_directory** *<path>*

 	Specifies a single directory where NVRAM files are stored.
-NVRAM files store the contents of EEPROM and non-volatile RAM (NVRAM) for games which used this type of hardware.
+NVRAM files store the contents of EEPROM and non-volatile RAM (NVRAM) for systems which used this type of hardware.
 This data is read at startup and written when MAME exits.
 The default is 'nvram' (that is, a directory "nvram" in the same directory as the MAME executable).
 If this directory does not exist, it will be automatically created.

 .. _mame-commandline-inputdirectory: